setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/index.md

 ### Developers

 Preferred OS should be choosen for production machines and developers should use that OS as development machine.

 - learning and collecting knowhow

+IDE - same IDE without configuration changes for all developers

+That means:

+- install
+- start working

+Instead:

+- install
+- remember to find documentation
+- read documentation
+- configure by documentation
+- start working

 ### Docker